mpi-sws-rse/datablox/docs/Configuration language.rst

         "args": {}}
     ]

-This creates a Dump element which just prints all the information it receives on the terminal.
+This creates a Dump block which just prints all the information it receives on the terminal.

 Now for the connections.
 Let's connect the source and the sink::